We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 Advantages

-• Supports MIXTRAX with customizable DJ effects and LED lighting
+• MIXTRAX with customizable DJ effects and LED lighting

-• Full smartphone app control and USB direct for iPhone
+• Full smartphone app control with direct USB for iPhone

 • Android MTP and AOA 2.0 support for native music browsing